Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} P \coloneqq\alpha\etabi\cdot\nabla\theta, \end{align} \]

-It is therefore created by entering into Eq.
-(15.140) for $\psi$ the potential temperature $\theta$ sets in.
-This is a function of pressure and specific volume, so it varies in Eq.
-(15.148) the term with the vector product.
-This applies to adiabatic processes:
+It is thus obtained by substituting the potential temperature $\theta$ for $\psi$ in Eq.
+(15.140).
+Since this is a function of pressure and specific volume, the term with the vector product in Eq.
+(15.148) vanishes.
+For adiabatic processes, one thus has:

 \[ \begin{align} \frac{\partial P}{\partial t} &= -\alpha\left(\mathbf{v}\cdot\nabla\right)\left(\etabi\cdot\nabla\psi\right) - \left(\etabi\cdot\nabla\psi\right)\left(\mathbf{v}\cdot\nabla\alpha\right) + \alpha\mathbf{f}_R\cdot\nabla\theta \end{align} \]